danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - Token issuer: this is basically your Auth0 tenant.
 It always has the format `https://TENANT_NAME.REGION.auth0.com`.
 For example `https://danillouz.eu.auth0.com/`.
 - JWKS URI: this returns a <a href="https://auth0.com/docs/jwks" target="_blank" rel="noopener noreferrer">JSON Web Key Set (JWKS)</a>.
 The URI will be used by the Lambda Authorizer to fetch a public key from Auth0 and verify the token (more on that later).
 It always has the format `https://TENANT_NAME.REGION.auth0.com/.well-known/jwks.json`.
 For example `https://danillouz.eu.auth0.com/.well-known/jwks.json`.
 - Audience: this is the "Identifier" you provided during registration (step 3).
 For example `https://api.danillouz.dev/account`.
+Note that this doesn't have to be a "real" endpoint.

 You can also find these values in the "Quick Start" section of the Auth0 API details screen (you were redirected there after registering the API).
 For example, click on the "Node.js" tab and look for these properties: